-As at 30 June 2022 the Branch employed 1 FTE Senior Industrial Officer 5 days per week and 1 Part-time 0.8 FTE Industrial Organiser.
+As at 30 June 2023 the Branch employed 1 FTE Senior Industrial Officer and 1 FTE Industrial Organiser 5 days per week.

 Principal activities

 The principal activity of the branch is a trade union which represents the industrial interests of career public sector firefighters, communication officers, and fire safety employees, through maintaining and improving conditions of employment including matters relating to processing and supporting members with individual and or collective issues and community safety.
 There has been no significant change to the principal activities during the year.